Task 33: Gasification of Biomass and WasteWebsite: task33.ieabioenergy.com

-Countries Denmark, Germany, Italy, the Netherlands, Norway, Sweden, Switzerland, and the USA
+Participating Countries: Austria, Germany, Italy, The Netherlands, Sweden, UK and USA

 Assistant Task Leaders

 Dr. Jitka Hrbek

 - Definition and Objective

 ‘Gasification’ means the thermal destruction of biomass in a reducing atmosphere of steam or air (or both) to produce a medium- or low-calorific value gas which can subsequently be converted to other fuel forms, chemicals, hydrogen, and other products.

 The objectives of Task 33 are (1) to promote commercialisation of biomass gasification, including gasification of waste, to produce fuel and synthesis gases that can be subsequently converted to substitutes for fossil fuel based energy products and chemicals, and lay the foundation for secure and sustainable energy supply; (2) to assist IEA Bioenergy Executive Committee activities in developing sustainable bioenergy strategies and policy recommendations by providing technical, economic, and sustainability information for biomass and waste gasification systems.

 - Scope of the Task